 Habitat and Ecology

-It is known from Parque Nacional Miguel Hidalgo (Lagunas de Cempoala), Parque Nacional Desierto de los Leones, and Parque Nacional Iztaccíhuatl-Popocatépetl.
+This species is known from Parque Nacional Miguel Hidalgo (Lagunas de Zempoala), Parque Nacional Desierto de los Leones, and Parque Nacional Iztaccíhuatl-Popocatépetl.

 Red List Status